-Cancer Immunotherapy consists of harnessing the capability of the immune system to combat cancer.
+Cancer Immunotherapy involves harnessing the immune system's capability to combat cancer.
 Some methods rely on stimulating the immune system throughout the body, while others focus on naturally occurring checkpoints that restrict the anti-cancer activity of immune cells.
-Methods such as the CAR T-cell therapy remove the patient’s immune cells for genetic engineering, allowing them to attack tumors in cells after re-insertion.
+Methods such as the CAR T-cell therapy remove the patient's immune cells for genetic engineering, allowing them to attack tumors in cells after re-insertion.

 Though many of these approaches have been successful, they each have their challenges and downsides, including high costs and lengthy treatment preparations.

 “All of these immunotherapy advances are changing medical practice,” Levy said.
 “Our approach uses a one-time application of very small amounts of two agents to stimulate the immune cells only within the tumor itself.
 In mice, we saw amazing, body-wide effects, including the elimination of tumors all over the animal.”

 Cancer often takes on a confusing role concerning the immune system.
 Immune cells such as T-cells recognize and attack the abnormal proteins frequently present with cancer tumors.
 Unfortunately, the tumor often formulates a way to suppress the activity of these cells as it grows.
 Levy's method aims to reactivate the T-cells by injecting minimal amounts of two agents directly into the tumor.